 Ability to bring to the ALAC a National or Sub-Regional Internet user view or perspective not currently represented in the RALO or existing ALS demographic.
 The aim here is to bring perspectives not otherwise reflected in the existing ALAC membership and is intended to diversify the skill and experience sets of the ALAC.

 Strong local networks that will positively enhance the current ALAC and Regionally focused strategic and project planning as they relate to the wider ICANN Strategic plan and ALAC Improvement Implementation.

+Ability and interest to work in a multi-cultural environment

 a willingness to serve as a volunteer, without compensation other than the reimbursement of certain expenses

-an ability to work and communicate in English (although there is no requirement that English be the candidate’s first language)
+an ability to work and communicate effectively in English (although there is no requirement that English be the candidate’s first language)

 In filling these positions, the NomCom will be seeking to identify ALAC members who reflect the global diversity of the Internet community and the wide range of technical, commercial and civil society activities that are impacted by the DNS.